Why vsnwprintf missing

 The value returned by all these functions does not include the

 terminating null, whether one is written or not.
-When count is zero,
+When count

 the value returned is the number of characters the functions would